-- 5. A. Each student must provide two proofs upon enrollment in his/her parent/legal guardian's name of a physical address within the district and appropriate local school zone.
-Any documents used for registration purposes that are undated, for example, Driver's License and Voter Precinct Identification card, must be coupled with an approved dated document from the list below. - a.
+- A. Each student must provide two proofs upon enrollment in his/her parent/legal guardian's name of a physical address within the district and appropriate local school zone. - a.
 Filed homestead exemption form - b.
 Mortgage documents or property deed - c.
 Current Notarized Home Lease, Typed Rental Agreement, or Apartment Rental Agreement - d.
 Current utility bills that show physical or E911 address (water, gas, electricity, garbage, satellite, and land-line phone).
-"Current" is defined as "officially dated within 120 days of enrollment". - e.
+"Current" is defined as "officially dated within 90 days of enrollment". - e.
 E911 form - f.
 Automobile registration - g.
 Renter's or Home Owner's Insurance - h.
-Valid Driver's License - i.
-Voter Precinct Identification - j.
+Valid Driver's License - I. Voter Precinct Identification - j.
 Government Documents (food stamps, SSI, IRS, Welfare, Medicaid, Medicare) - B. Student is living with legal guardian and a certified copy of the Court Decree, or petition if pending, was received declaring the district resident to be the legal guardian of the student and further declaring that the guardianship was formed for a purpose other than establishing residency for school district attendance purposes. - C. Each student who changes residency (moves) during current school year is responsible for notifying the school and providing two updated, current proofs of physical address in his/her parent/legal guardian's name and providing the school with current emergency contact phone numbers.
 (Because students must attend school in their zone of residency, school placement could change as a result of a move). - When there is a change of residency, the student is responsible for providing documentation of the new address.
 When families move, school placement may change.
 Students are required to attend the school in their attendance area. - 7.
 Students who live outside of Calhoun County must apply by July 1 and pay annual tuition before the start of school of \$900 for the first child with each additional child in the family assessed \$50 less on a sliding scale (second child at \$850, third at \$800, and so forth.) - 8.
 Students who were enrolled last year and whose address has not changed must verify continued residence at the same address.
-Students that have been requested to provide proofs of residency and have been in failure to comply with requests before the first day of classes for the 2020-2021 school year will risk being withdrawn from their respective school and cannot return until these matters have been completed.
+Students that have been requested to provide proofs of residency and have been in failure to comply with requests before the first day of classes for the 2018-2019 school year will risk being withdrawn from their respective school and cannot return until these matters have been completed.